reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 In fact, there are five (!) different red dots being rendered.
 You don't see them because currently they all appear at the same position.
 This is what you need to fix.
 What you want to implement instead is a "staggered" movement: each dot should "follow" the previous dot's path.
 For example, if you quickly move your cursor, the first dot should follow it immediately, the second dot should follow the first dot with a small delay, the third dot should follow the second dot, and so on.

 You need to implement the `useDelayedValue` custom Hook.
 Its current implementation returns the `value` provided to it.
 Instead, you want to return the value back from `delay` milliseconds ago.
-You might need some state and an Effect to do this.
+You might need some State and an Effect to do this.

 After you implement `useDelayedValue`, you should see the dots move following one another.